 Even if you make a really good call on a long-term trade, you have to be able to buy or sell enough contracts to make real money.
 If you only have $15,000 in capital and you’re trading a market that has volatile swings and the margin per contract is $2,000, you can only afford to pick up maybe five contracts.
 That’s $10,000 in margin and $5,000 to cover the swings.
 Even if the market makes a huge move in your favor and you make $5,000 per contract (and that’s a huge move in any market), you only make $25,000.
 That’s not a living and chances are you will not make a call like that very often.

-There’s a guy in a cowboy hat who offers a trading system.
+There’s a guy in a cowboy hat who offers a trading system (or at least he did offer a system for a very long time).
 His was the first course I ever bought.
 If you like your money, I don’t recommend trading the way he teaches.
 A general strategy of his is to wait for a market to reach extremely low levels and then buy it and hold it.
 What a novel concept, huh?
 The thought is that a commodity will not go to zero.
 Unlike stocks, which go to zero all the time.
 So buy some contracts or some out of the money calls.
 Eventually it will go up again.

 Many years ago, cattle and hogs dipped to 20+ year lows.
 Supposedly, the man in the cowboy hat was long 400 feeder cattle contracts at the time.
 The market rebounded and he made a fortune.
 I’m sure he did.
 He claims to have educated over 1,000,000 customers.
 If that’s true, that would mean he’s made several hundred million from the sales of his trading courses.
 He was also part owner of a brokerage firm that charged $85 per round turn.
 If you have a couple hundred million in the bank and are making $85 per round turn, you can buy 400 contracts and hold them.
 But if you are like the rest of us and don’t have a couple hundred million lying around, you do what a friend of mine did.
 You buy hogs at 27 cents and bail at 22 cents only to watch them go to 18 cents and then rebound to 33 cents.
 The moral of the story is…it is highly unlikely that you will ever make a fortune position trading unless you already have a fortune.
 And if you already have a fortune, do something else with your time.